sarathjasrin/dance-of-strings-in-c/README.md

-# Dance of Strings in c
+# Dance of Strings in C

 This is the sample task for learnig c basics.